Wrongful Death Attorneys

 What if the surviving heirs are minors?

-A guardian will have to be assigned by a court of law in order for minors to obtain monetary inheritances.
+A guardian will have to be assigned by a court of law in order for minors to pursue a wrongful death action.

 What should I expect during a wrongful death case?